7 Rules Parents Swore They'd Never Enforce

 This chapter is personal reflection, not professional advice.
 If a topic feels heavy, pause and take care of yourself.
 For urgent or crisis support, visit When You Need More Help.

-These are the rules many parents swore they'd never enforce... and then quietly did.
+These are the rules many parents swore they would never enforce—and then quietly did.

 1. “Because I Said So”

-Many parents imagine flexible evenings filled with freedom and fun.
-Then they discover how deeply bedtime affects everyone's sanity.
+Then you discover how deeply bedtime affects everyone’s sanity.

 3. Screen Limits That Keep Changing

-4. Eating Rules You Never Thought You'd Care About
+4. Eating Rules You Never Thought You Would Care About

 “No snacks before dinner.”